umasuryasai/ci-cd-testing/README.md

 # ci-cd-testing
-A repo for better understanding of ci/cd implementation
+A repo for better understanding of ci/cd implementation using GitHub Actions